Advanced microwave SQUID multiplexer model incorporating readout power effects and Josephson junction inhomogeneities: Introduction

 \section{Introduction}

 Cryogenic microcalorimeters, such as superconducting transition-edge sensors (TESs)~\cite{Irw05, Ull15} and magnetic microcalorimeters (MMCs)~\cite{Fle05, Kem18}, provide exceptional energy resolution for detecting incident particles.
 Although latest advances in modern micro- and nanofabrication technologies enable the realization of TES and MMC arrays of virtually any size, the development of suitable SQUID-based multiplexing schemes has lagged behind, thereby limiting the practically achievable number of readout channels.
+Kinetic inductance current sensors (KICS)\cite{Szy24} have also emerged as a promising alternative readout technique, but this technology is not yet sufficiently mature for widespread deployment in large detector arrays.
 At present, microwave SQUID multiplexing ($\upmu$MUX)~\cite{Irw04, Mat08, Kem17b} represents the most promising approach for scaling TES and MMC arrays beyond $10^3$ individual detectors, owing to its high multiplexing factor, low on-chip power dissipation, and wide bandwidth per readout channel.
 However, as the $\upmu$MUX contributes to and often even sets the overall noise performance of the entire detector system, optimizing its design and operating parameters is essential.
 This optimization requires accurate models that reliably predict $\upmu$MUX behavior and enable precise device characterization.
 Wegner~{\it et~al.}\cite{Weg22} introduced an analytical $\upmu$MUX model that accurately describes the dependence of the characteristics of state-of-the-art $\upmu$MUX devices on the microwave probe tone power and reproduces their measured behavior under typical operating conditions.
 As such, it constitutes a core component of simulation frameworks used for device optimization~\cite{Sch23, Red24}.
 However, because the model is based on Taylor series expansions, its validity is limited to SQUID screening parameters $\beta_\mathrm{L} = 2 \pi L_\mathrm{S} I_\mathrm{c}/ \Phi_0 < 0.6$.
 Here, $L_\mathrm{S}$, $I_\mathrm{c}$, and $\Phi_0$ denote the SQUID inductance, critical current of the Josephson junction, and magnetic flux quantum, respectively.
 This constraint restricts the applicable parameter space, and consequently that of simulations relying on it, even though a wider parameter range is of practical interest for modern device design.
 To overcome this inherent limitation, we have developed a numerical simulation framework that accurately models the power dependence of $\upmu$MUX devices up to $\beta_\mathrm{L} < 1$, beyond which a $\upmu$MUX gets hysteretic and changes operational behavior.

 In this paper, we present the structure of our simulation framework and compare its results with those obtained from the analytical model and experimental data.
 Furthermore, the framework supports arbitrary current–phase relations of the Josephson tunnel junction, enabling, for the first time, the modeling of $\upmu$MUX devices comprising junctions with inhomogeneous tunnel barrier thickness.
 We analyze the effects of such inhomogeneities in comparison with those arising from the screening parameter and demonstrate that including them in the $\upmu$MUX model significantly improves agreement with experimental observations.